baranaslankan/PetPlaylist/README.md

 - **Behavior-based playlist recommendations**
 - Many-to-many relationships between pets-behaviors and behaviors-playlists
 - **DTOs** for secure and clean data transfer

-## 📁 Entities

-- `Owner`: A person who owns pets.
-Includes full name, email, phone number, and address.
-- `Pet`: An animal belonging to an owner.
-Includes name, type, breed, age.
-- `Booking`: A record for a pet’s stay at the hotel.
-Includes start and end date, and notes.

 ## 🧩 Technologies Used